tx960710/react-coding-test-timw/README.md

 # Option 2 Shopping Cart

+### Setting up
+  This is an react app built using `create-react-app`.
+After cloning, please `cd` into the folder, run `npm install`, then `npm start` should start the app at your localhost.

 ### Assumptions made:
   1. This problem is done under the assumption that a comma-separated string of "orange" and "apple" will be inputted by the user (or the scanner at checkout).
 Basic cleaning of data has been performed to ensure no errors